AN/UYK-44

-The AN/UYK-44 is the standard 16-bit minicomputer of the United States Navy.
-The AN/UYK-44 was developed in the early 1980s by Sperry Corporation and was completed in early 1984.
+The AN/UYK-44 was the standard 16-bit minicomputer of the United States Navy developed in the early 1980s by Sperry Corporation and was completed in early 1984.
 The AN/UYK-44 was used in surface ships, submarines, ground C4I platforms, radar and missile control systems.
 The system was designed to replace the older AN/UYK-20 model.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/UYK-44" designation represents the 44th design of an Army-Navy electronic device for general utility data processing computing equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Technical specifications

 The AN/UYK-44 had 2 million words of memory, approximately 4 MB in modern terms, and operated at 0.9 MIPS.

 The system has relatively large I/O capability and has a MIL-STD-1397 point-to-point I/O bus running at 250K words/s.
 The system was built around the use of "Standard Electronic Modules" (SEM) for logic implementation.
 These modules had double-sided surface mount integrated circuits and ceramic substrates for interconnect and cooling.